LeeVD/plasma-applet-net-bandwidth-monitor/README.md

 v0.2:

 Massive code rewrite for efficiency, understanding of original code workings and ease of reading.
 Fixed a number of previous issue / bugs from previous release and added more functionality.
 Brand new settings and network interface(s) page, touch screen friendly.
 More intervals between choices from previous version for finer control.
 Holding buttons down for quick change.
 Settings and buttons will activate only they need to be.
 Added hide when inactive.
 Added when interval is chnaged from default 0.5 seconds you have the choice to show on the next UI update, the data collected at that moment or the accumulated data over the last interval time.
+All interfaces will be automatically monitored unless disabled from install and loading up.

 Thanks to all those that feedback their experiences using the widget and the thanks received.